Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Implementation details

 \section{Implementation details}

 Our training setup follows \cite{iwasawa2021test}, including the dataset splits and hyperparameter selection methods.
 The backbones such as ResNet-18 and ResNet-50 are pretrained on ImageNet same as the previous methods.
+As discussed in the main paper, the ERM baseline means we directly evaluate the source-trained model without any adjustment at test time \citep{gulrajani2020search}.
+We also have other two baselines in the main paper. ``Hard pseudo label'' is obtained using the $argmax$ of model predictions and ``soft pseudo label'' refers to the original model predictions.
+Optimization with soft pseudo-labeling is similar to entropy minimization.

+During training, we randomly select one source domain as the meta-target domain and the others as the meta-source domains in each iteration.
+The model is trained following the meta-source, meta-generalization, and meta-target stages as in Section \ref{sec:method} and Algorithm \ref{alg:1}.
+We use a batch size of 70 for the model in the meta-training stage on source domains.
 To generate the variational neighbor labels, we implement the network `$\bphi$' by a 3-layer MLP with 512 neurons per layer, which introduces approximately 1\% more parameters than the backbone model in total.
-We use a batch size of 70 for the model in the meta-training stage on source domains.
-During training, we randomly select one source domain as the meta-target domain and the others as the meta-source domains in each iteration.
-The model is trained following the meta-source, meta-generalization, and meta-target stages as in Section 2.4 and Algorithm \ref{alg:1}.
 We use similar settings and hyperparameters for all domain generalization benchmarks that are reported in the main paper, i.e., 1e-4, 5e-5, and 1e-4 as $\lambda_1$, $\lambda_2$, and $\lambda_3$, respectively for Adam optimizer.
-The source-trained model with the highest validation accuracy is selected as the initial model for test-time generalization on the target domain as mentioned in \cite{iwasawa2021test}.
+The source-trained model with the highest train validation accuracy is selected as the initial model for test-time generalization on the target domain as in \cite{iwasawa2021test}.